Valencia, Color and Contrasts

 Day 6: Xàtiva - Cullera, 34 mi.
 (55 km)

 You depart from the city of Xàtiva and delve deeply into the hinterland of València with its verdant market gardens and orange groves.
-The area is renowned for its quality oranges which, blessed by the climatic conditions of the Mediterranean.
-The route leads on quiet roads and paths that weave their way through the rich green tapestry along the floor of the valley and includes following part of the pilgrimage route that linked different monasteries.
-There is an opportunity to explore the imposing monastery of Simat de la Valldigna.
+The area is renowned for its quality oranges which is blessed by the climatic conditions of the Mediterranean.
+The route leads on quiet roads and paths that weave their way through the rich green tapestry along the floor of the valley.
+You will ride alongside the River Xúquer, which irrigates all these fields and groves.
 Your goal today is the coastal city of Cullera with its beautiful sea views.
-Be sure to sample a few of rice specialties of the area.
-Located amidst rice field, the star ingredient of the cuisine is rice in all its varieties including Valencian paella, “arroz a banda” (rice with fish stock), “arroz negro” (rice with octopus ink), rice with lobster, seafood rice, etc. Enjoy!Preferred accommodation: 3 * Hotel Chalet
+Be sure to sample a few of the rice specialties of the area.
+Located amidst rice fields, the star ingredient of the cuisine is rice in all its varieties including Valencian paella, “arroz a banda” (rice with fish stock), “arroz negro” (rice with octopus ink), rice with lobster, seafood rice, etc. Enjoy!Sample accommodation: 3-star, Hotel el Chalet

 You venture into the natural reserve known as Parque Natural de la Albufera, one of the most valuable ecosystems in the Mediterranean.
 You’ll be able to marvel at different natural environments such as lakes, marshes, sand-dunes, and pinewoods that border the seafront.
 All of these ecosystems have their corresponding flora and fauna.It is well worth enjoying one of the typical dishes of this rather special district.
 You can go for a stroll by the port and see the fisherman at work before they return home to picturesque El Palmar.